-Symbols of Japan are dedicated to two important for Japanese people symbols of the Land of Rising Sun.
+Symbols of Japan are dedicated to two important symbols for Japanese people.
 The first of them is Torii – a traditional Japanese gate which marks the transition from the mundane to the sacred.
 The second is Kiyomizu-dera – a Buddhist temple in eastern Kyoto, the part of the Historic Monuments of Ancient Kyoto UNESCO World Heritage site.

 *Please note the price is excl. local VAT and duties.

 Single cask and cask strength

 The distillery was established in 1955 by Daikoku-budoshu.
 The owner decided to build the facility in the town of Karuizawa located in the foothills of the active Asama volcano, a popular tourist destination in Japan.

 Karuizawa was a small distillery producing alcoholic beverages with the use of traditional methods.
 In pursuit of the highest quality, Karuizawa was contained in casks previously filled with sherry and imported from Spain.
 Similar to its equivalent from the home of whisky, Scotland, Karuizawa is aged in sherry casks.
 However, the flavour of whisky is also influenced by local features that give it its unique character.
 Spring water drawn from the volcanic hills of Asama, freezing winters and hot summers are all hinted at in the flavour of this beverage and make it truly one of a kind.
 Karuizawa is very rich and aromatic with a distinct sherry profile.